 He spoke His mind and regularly offended the establishment of His day.Christian culture often doesn’t reveal the Jesus I know and love.
 Click To Tweet

-I have a difficult time seeing Jesus ostracize someone who is gay – or anyone for that matter.
-I think Jesus is for everyone.
+I believe Jesus is for everyone.
 He came for sinners.
-He came for me – an imperfect, sinful, rebellious human who loves and follows Jesus imperfectly.
+He died for me – a sinful, rebellious human who loves and follows Jesus imperfectly.
 I don’t have it all together.
 I don’t have all the answers.
 I wrestle with the truth of God and who I am – how I live and love, think and believe.
 I wrestle, I doubt, I fail.
 God in His grace and mercy helps me up, loves me and encourages me to try again.
 His love is unconditional and without limits.